 How to avoid paying CGT on gold?

 For larger investors concerned about exceeding their annual CGT allowance, there are options available to you that minimise or avoid CGT tax.
 Many investors choose to invest in smaller unit gold coins or bars, this gives them the added flexibility of being able to sell parts of their bullion over more than one financial year, but only coins can also boast CGT exemption.

 For example, if an investor bought £50,000 of non-UK gold coins in 2010, these coins were worth £70,000 by 2014.
-If the investor sold all the coins, they would have to pay tax on the £20,000 profit as it exceeded the £10,900 CGT allowance for 2014.
+If the investor sold all the coins, they would have to pay tax on at least some of the £20,000 profit, as it exceeded the £10,900 CGT allowance for 2014.
 Instead, the investor decides to sell half the coins now and the remaining half in another financial year.
 This way the investor can minimise the amount of CGT they are charged on the profit released.
 Or by buying the UK coins mentioned above the investor could rest easy, with the peace of mind that their investment is exempt from CGT.